bd-j/forcepho/docs/output.md

 _ = write_sourcereg("<path/to/output/run/directory>", showid=True)
 ```

-These region files will be placed in the "path/to/output/run/directory/images/"
+These region files will be placed in `"path/to/output/run/directory/images/"`
 directory by default, but the output location can be specified as a keyword
 argument.

 ### Run log

-For clarity, we can read in the overall run information as:
+We can read in the overall run information as:

 ```python
 import json